 (3) The verified amount which is being garnished from the income.

-(7) All income, including in kind benefits, excluded under the food assistance program regulations, as set forth in rule 5101:4-4-13 of the Administrative Code.
+(6) All income, including in kind benefits, excluded under the supplemental nutrition assistance program (SNAP) regulations, as set forth in rule 5101:4-4-13 of the Administrative Code.

 (1) SSI payments.